sjorsdonkers/toml-jai/README.md

 - Generic data is supported through the [Toml.Value](src/data.jai) struct.
 - Dates/times are supported types provided in [src/datetime.jai](src/datetime.jai) (until Jai has native types, Apollo_time.Calendar_Time is not usable here).
 - Safe sum-types with `@SumType` notes to indicate the struct has a tag enum followed by a matching union.
-- Modifying the default behavior, like renaming, omitting, changing Type representation like enum as int, extra validation, or handling complex data like binary encodings are supported through [custom handlers](examples/custom_handlers.jai).
+- Modifying the default behavior, like renaming, omitting, changing Type representation like Hash_Tables, enum as int, extra validation, or handling complex data like binary encodings are supported through [custom handlers](examples/custom_handlers.jai).

 ## Deserialize
 `ok, my_struct := Toml.deserialize(toml_string, My_Struct);`